keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 Datadog, Dynatrace, Lightstep, Honeycomb, Splunk, or data directly from your cloud provider such as AWS, Google, or Azure.

+The Keptn Lifecycle Toolkit hooks directly into Kubernetes primitives so minimal configuration is required.

 The
 [Kubernetes metric server](https://github.com/kubernetes-sigs/metrics-server)
 requires that you maintain point-to-point integrations